rrencat/semester-project-2-auction-site/README.md

 ## Description

-Using provided NorOff API and API documentation, I have been tasked to create a functioning user interface that allows for viewing, adding and bidding on different auctions.
+Using provided NorOff API and API documentation, I have been tasked to create a website for an auction house which allows registered users to view, add and bid on different items.
+And to allow not registered users to view the items currently up for auction.

 JWT was used to get access token which then was stored in local storage.